dalyw01/Setup-Files/git_commands.md

 git push -u origin master
 ```

-## Downloading online repo code, setting up new branch from and commiting to the NEW branch
+## Setting up new branch and commiting to it

 FIRST have the link to the repo you want to clone handy e.g - https://github.com/dalyw01/my_new_repo